F7-bit/F7-bit/README.md

 - Build impactful data visualization tools
 - Develop a well-rounded portfolio of data-driven projects

+## Fun Fact⚡
+I love exploring the intersection of data and storytelling, using insights to craft narratives that drive decisions

 Feel free to explore my repositories, and don’t hesitate to reach out if you have any questions or collaborations in mind!